 The specific objectives of the Accounting and Management Technology program are to have students develop enough skills in the field of accounting and management to carry out the following types of work:

 The comprehensive assessment is linked to the Internship course.
 This course takes place in the last semester of the program and is designed to help students integrate into the work force and apply the skills they have acquired to a real work environment.
-In order to enrol in this course, the student must have passed all other courses offered during the first five semesters of the program.
+In order to enroll in this course, the student must have passed all other courses offered during the first five semesters of the program.
 The nature of this course makes it an effective starting point for the wider reaching comprehensive assessment.
 The comprehensive assessment, while linked to the Internship course, is evaluated separately from that course and is carried out by a committee of three AMT professors.
 The comprehensive assessment evaluates how the student has developed and applied the broad objectives of the program which are outlined in the graduate profile.
-The assessment has two components, a portfolio and an oral presentation.
-Each component will be assessed as pass or fail by the comprehensive assessment committee, and the student must pass both components in order to pass the comprehensive assessment.
+The assessment takes the form of an oral presentation where key elements are assessed as pass or fail by the comprehensive assessment committee.

 Graduates of the Accounting and Management Technology program may complete a Business Administration degree in as few as ten correspondence courses with the University of Fredericton.

 Also, graduates of the program may complete a Business Administration degree in one year at Griffith University in Australia.
 See specific information for International Students

 |Physical Education 101 or 102||109-10?-MQ|